rmenegaux/fastDNA/README.md

 If you want to compute vector representations of DNA sequences, please use:

 ```
-$ ./fastdna print-sentence-vectors model.bin < text.fasta
+$ ./fastdna print-word-vectors model.bin < text.fasta
 ```

 This assumes that the `text.fasta` file contains the DNA sequences that you want to get vectors for.
-The program will output one vector representation per line in the file.
+The program will output one vector representation per sequence in the file.

 You can also quantize a supervised model to reduce its memory usage with the following command: